TheNextGuy32/peace-of-westfalia/rules.md

 For every town you take you lose 2 Diplomatic Influence.

-For every province you take without a town that wasn’t adjacent at the start of your turn you lose 1 Diplomatic Influence, unless you’re the Emperor taking from a Foreign Power.
+For every province you take without a town that wasn't adjacent at the start of your turn you lose 1 Diplomatic Influence, unless you're the Emperor taking from a Foreign Power.

 Additionally, your allies may each take 1 adjacent province from the unaligned Principality or the Player and his allies.
 Lose 2 Diplomatic Influence from each of your allies that could have conquered a province but did not (the ability to take a province is determined at the start of the war).